vhaudiquet/ubuntu-project-docs/docs/release-team/freezes.md

 (release-candidate)=
 ## Release Candidate

-The images produced during the monday of the release week before {ref}`final-release` are considered "release candidates".
+The images produced on the Monday of the release week before {ref}`final-release` are considered "release candidates".

 In an ideal world, the first release candidate would end up being the Final